 Industry regulations and legal requirements may affect which vendor you choose and the ultimate cost of a VoIP service.
 Businesses in the financial sector may require encrypted calling or other security features, while hotels may need to meet safety and privacy standards.

-Call switching and line management is handled by a device called a public branch exchange (PBX) or key system unit (KSU).
-You can host this on-premise, or avoid the expenses of purchasing, installing, and maintaining the hardware by hosting it in the cloud.
-VoIP pricing varies among providers, but most VoIP vendors offer cloud, on-premise, and a hybrid approach.
-You may also require additional services such as SIP trunking, which can be included by the vendor or through a third party integration.
+Call switching and line management are handled by a device called a public branch exchange (PBX) or key system unit (KSU).
+You can host a PBX on-premise, or avoid the expenses of purchasing, installing, and maintaining the hardware by hosting it in the cloud.
+VoIP pricing varies among providers, but most VoIP vendors offer cloud, on-premise, and hybrid approaches.
+You may also require additional services such as SIP trunking, which can be included by the vendor or through third-party integration.

 Any business that needs to talk to customers or other employees can benefit from a VoIP system.
 Though enterprises often require more powerful tools than smaller businesses, the use cases across business sizes are essentially the same.
 Let’s examine some of them more closely.

-A new business with no existing telephone service can use VoIP services to reduce costs and track expenses.
+A new company with no existing business phone service can use VoIP services to reduce costs and track expenses.
 A simple solution that enables phone software to run on employee computers should come with basic features such as voicemail and call routing.
 If employees use their own phones, look for a vendor that has a native mobile application.
-This will allow employees to login through the company account, which provides a branded experience call logs to aid reimbursement of employees.
+This will allow employees to log in through the company account, which provides branded call logs to aid reimbursement of employees.

-A hosted public branch exchange (PBX) is a good choice for small or medium sized businesses that have little or no IT resources.
+A hosted PBX is a good choice for small or medium-sized businesses that have little or no IT resources.
 If SMBs choose a provider that offers a cloud PBX, then hard phones that connect to the company’s LAN are generally the only hardware necessary.
 Companies with the resources (or preference) to manage onsite hardware should consider a hybrid solution that allows calls to be directed and managed between multiple phones.

 Large enterprises need a VoIP system that can manage thousands of employees and remote offices.
-Companies with a mobile workforce not only needs hard phones on premise, but soft phones setup on their laptops or cellphones to use while traveling.
+Companies with a mobile workforce not only need desk phones on-premise but softphones set up on their laptops or cellphones to use while traveling.
 Enterprises may wish to manage their own PBX hardware in each separate office, rather than choosing a voice over IP service with a hosted PBX.

 Gaining buy-in from executives is a critical success factor for software approval and implementation.
 In order to get your software purchase approved, you’ll need to include data that shows stakeholders what kind of return on investment they can expect.